-Bahamas is a well known country not only because of its’ great beaches and weather but it is also a popular “Tax Haven” for people who want to be smart about their tax situation.
+The Bahamas is a well-known country not only because of its great beaches and weather but it is also a popular “Tax Haven”.
+Read more to know everything about taxes in the Bahamas.

-What might be news to you is that Bahamas is becoming a popular digital nomad destination.
-Or maybe not so much for Digital Nomads who travel constantly but rather for remote workers that choose to work from elsewhere for a while.
+What might be news to you is that the Bahamas is becoming a popular digital nomad destination.
+Or maybe not so much for Digital Nomads who travel constantly but rather for remote workers who choose to work from elsewhere for a while.

 Is The Bahamas a Tax Haven?

 The Bahamas is definitely considered a tax haven first and foremost because there is no personal income tax.

 There is also no Capital Gains Tax, Inheritance or Gift Tax, nor are there any wealth taxes or taxes on share dividends and interest.

 This tax system makes it a very attractive place for the wealthy and the employed.
 It’s a contributing factor to the Nation’s healthy economy.